YellowO2/anime-recommendation-system/README.md

 ## Overview

-This project aims to develop a recommendation system for anime enthusiasts, leveraging machine learning techniques help ease the process of finding an anime that we might enjoy.
+This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence).
+The aim of our project is to develop a recommendation system for anime enthusiasts, leveraging machine learning techniques to help ease the process of finding an anime that we can enjoy as individuals.

 ## Project Files